-Although, we do not know all of the factors that cause skin cancer, excessive exposure to sunlight is the single most important factor in the formation of skin cancer.
+Although we do not know all of the factors that cause skin cancer, excessive exposure to sunlight is the single most important factor in the formation of skin cancer.
 Other forms of radiation, such as ultraviolet light therapy (including sun tanning beds) or x-ray therapy, may also contribute to the formation of skin cancers.
 Over time (many years), a normal basal or squamous cell may be transformed into a cancerous cell.
 As a cancerous cell, it will begin to divide more rapidly than the body is used to, and a collection of that type of cell will form.
 This collection of cells is known as a tumor.

-Skin cancers occur more frequently in people with fair complexions (blonde hair, blue eyes), individuals of Celtic decent and those exposed to more than average amounts of sun.
+Skin cancers occur more frequently in people with fair complexions (blonde hair, blue eyes), individuals of Celtic descent and those exposed to more than average amounts of sun.
 Darker skinned individuals, who have more pigment to shield their skin from the harmful rays of the sun rarely form skin cancers.
-Although the effects of the sun's rays are cumulative, there is usually many years separating the significant exposure to the sun and the formation of skin cancer.
-The majority of sun exposure generally occurs during the teenage years and early twenties, while most skin cancers do not begin to occur until the forties.
+However, we still do see individuals with skin of color who develop these skin cancers.
+Although the effects of the sun's rays are cumulative, there are usually many years separating the significant exposure to the sun and the formation of skin cancer.
+The majority of sun exposure generally occurs during the teenage years and early twenties, while most skin cancers do not begin to occur until later decades. the forties.

-The best way to protect yourself from future skin cancers is to make a serious attempt at reducing the amount of sun light you are exposed to.
-You should always apply a sun screen with a Sun Protection Factor (SPF) of 15 or greater whenever you will be exposed to the sun, wear a broad rimmed hat, and limit you exposure to the sun during the mid-day (10am to 3pm), when the sun's rays are the most intense.
+The best way to protect yourself from future skin cancers is to make a serious attempt at reducing the amount of sunlight you are exposed to.
+You should always apply a sunscreen with a Sun Protection Factor (SPF) of 30 or greater whenever you will be exposed to the sun, wear a broad brimmed hat, and limit you exposure to the sun during the mid-day (10am to 3pm), when the sun's rays are the most intense.
 You do not have to change your entire lifestyle, just alter it intelligently and take the proper precautions.
-An unfortunate statistic is that 50% of people who develop a basal cell carcinoma will develop another one within 5 years.
+An unfortunate statistic is that 50% of people who develop a basal cell carcinoma will develop another one (different location) within 5 years.